 2.1.3 Chair-Elect of the Foundation Board.
 The Chair-Elect shall be selected by the Foundation Board, shall serve as Chair-Elect for a minimum of one year and shall then succeed as Chair of the Foundation Board.
 The Chair-Elect shall also serve as Vice-President of the Foundation.

 2.1.4 Composition of the Foundation Board.
-The Foundation Board shall consist of up to fifteen (15) Directors but not less than five (5) Directors.
+The Foundation Board shall consist of not less than five (5) Directors.
 All Directors must be members in good standing of the Society throughout their term of membership on the Foundation Board.
 All Directors other than the Chair of the Foundation Board shall be appointed by the Executive Committee of the Society’s Board of Direction.
 All Board appointments shall give due consideration to contribution levels to the Foundation.
 The Executive Director shall serve on the Foundation Board in an ex-officio, non-voting capacity.

 2.1.5 Structure of the Foundation Board.
 The Foundation Board shall be structured as determined by the Foundation Board and may be restricted from time to time as determined by the Foundation Board.
 It will have components that oversee (i) financial and investment matters, (ii) fundraising efforts, and (iii) other general operations.
 Each component will be chaired by a Board member selected by the Foundation Board.